issp-center-dev/DCore/doc/tutorial/square.rst

    :width: 500
    :align: center

-If those results are not converged, one can repeate the DMFT iteration using the same ini file. ``dcore`` program automatically finds results in the previous run and continue iteration.
+If those results are not converged, one can repeat the DMFT iteration using the same ini file. ``dcore`` program automatically finds results in the previous run and continue iteration.

 Spectral function : ``dcore_post``
 ----------------------------------